Key Takeaway

 Berberine activates AMPK, a master metabolic regulator, which improves insulin sensitivity, reduces liver glucose output, and influences how cells use energy.
 Meta-analyses suggest berberine can lower fasting blood glucose by 15 to 25 mg/dL and HbA1c by 0.5 to 0.9 percent.

 Together, these two agents lower blood sugar through complementary but additive pathways.
-This is the primary reason medical oversight is essential.
+This is the primary reason medical oversight is important.

 Key Risks of the Berberine-Tirzepatide Combination